ashish-gehani/acm-rep-2025/content/cfp/topics.md

 - Usability and adaptability of reproducibility frameworks into already-established domain-specific tools.
 - Frameworks for sociological constructs to incentivize paradigm shifts.
 - Policies around publication of articles/software.
-- Experiences within computational science communities
+- Experiences within computational science communities.
+- Experience comparing published systems in a domain.

 ### Broader Reproducibility
 - Cost-benefit analysis frameworks for reproducibility.